petermchale/trfermikit/README.md

 ## Evaluation

-`test-trfermikit.sh` also includes code to assess the performance of `trfermikit` and `manta` (in both cases relative to a long-read benchmark callset).
-The results of that analysis can be found [here](evaluate-calls/evaluate.ipynb).
+We assessed the performance of `trfermikit` and `manta` (in both cases relative to a long-read benchmark callset).
+Results can be found [here](evaluate-calls/evaluate.ipynb).

 ## TODO